Northern Alliance: Ahmad Shah Massoud

 In early 2001 the United Front employed a new strategy of local military pressure and global political appeals.
 Resentment was increasingly gathering against Taliban rule from the bottom of Afghan society including the Pashtun areas.
 In total, estimates range up to one million people fleeing the Taliban.
 Many civilians fled to the area of Ahmad Shah Massoud.
 National Geographic concluded in its documentary "Inside the Taliban": "The only thing standing in the way of future Taliban massacres is Ahmad Shah Massoud".
 In the areas under his control Massoud set up democratic institutions and signed the Women's Rights Declaration.
 At the same time he was very wary not to revive the failed Kabul government of the early 1990s.
 Already in 1999 the United Front leadership ordered the training of police forces specifically to keep order and protect the civilian population in case the United Front would be successful.
 In early 2001 Ahmad Shah Massoud addressed the European Parliament in Brussels asking the international community to provide humanitarian help to the people of Afghanistan.
 He stated that the Taliban and Al Qaeda had introduced "a very wrong perception of Islam" and that without the support of Pakistan and Bin Laden the Taliban would not be able to sustain their military campaign for up to a year.
 On this visit to Europe he also warned that his intelligence had gathered information about a large-scale attack on U.S. soil being imminent.

-On September 9, 2001, two Arab suicide attackers, allegedly belonging to Al Qaeda, posing as journalists, detonated a bomb hidden in a video camera while interviewing Ahmed Shah Massoud in the Takhar province of Afghanistan.
+On September 9, 2001, two Arab suicide attackers, belonging to Al Qaeda and posing as journalists, detonated a bomb hidden in a video camera while interviewing Ahmed Shah Massoud in the Takhar province of Afghanistan.
 Commander Massoud died in a helicopter that was taking him to a hospital.
 He was buried in his home village of Bazarak in the Panjshir Valley.
 The funeral, although taking place in a rather rural area, was attended by hundreds of thousands of mourning people.